Project Proposal On E-shopping with affiliation

 - We’ll understand the concepts, and we’ll have the knowledge.

-- Affiliation program helps to generated many visitors and is one of the best marketing strategies.
+- Affiliation program helps to generate many visitors and is one of the best marketing strategies.

 Phases of Development of project

-- Problem definition: pay by customer for product , advertisement,
+- Problem definition: pay by the customer for the product , advertisement,

 - Feasibility study